sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 If you would like to delete all of your contacts at once, navigate to your [Contacts page](https://sendgrid.com/marketing_campaigns/contacts) and click on the Action Menu next to All Contacts.
 Select **Delete All Contacts**.

-This will delete all of your Marketing Campaigns contacts, without deactivating your account.
+This will delete all of your Marketing Campaigns contacts without deactivating your account.

 ![]({{root_url}}/images/delete_all_contacts.png)